wildegnux/halonctl/docs/modules/stat.rst

 * ``mail-quarantine-count`` - Number of letters stuck in quarantine
 * ``mail-queue-count`` - Number of letters currently in the queue

-Each network interface adds the following counters:

 * ``interface-*-bandwidth`` - Current bandwidth usage (in bytes)
 * ``interface-*-packets`` - Number of packets currently in transit

-More counters may be available; refer to the "Graphs and Reports" page in the web UI.

 Querying ``stat()`` counters
 ----------------------------